yoyosan/posh-git-alias/README.md

 C:\. $PROFILE
 ```

-If you find any bugs, please file an [issue](https://github.com/yoyosan/posh-git-alias/issues) or send me a [PR](https://github.com/yoyosan/posh-git-alias/pulls).

 # A list of aliases

 ## Git

+**Note:** Some of the aliases might not work since this is a WIP and I'm not using some of them frequently.

+If you find any bugs, please file an [issue](https://github.com/yoyosan/posh-git-alias/issues) or send me a [PR](https://github.com/yoyosan/posh-git-alias/pulls).

 | Alias                  | Command                                                                           |
 |:-----------------------|:----------------------------------------------------------------------------------|